 More Diaper Rash Home Remedies

 Give your baby an oatmeal/chamomile bath.
 Add two chamomile tea bags to warm water and apply this to the nappy rash area.
-Fill a piece of cheesecloth with rolled oats, tie the cloth up to make a little bag.
-Add both the chamomile tea bags and rolled oats to the bath water, giving each of them a squeeze every now and then to release their goodness.
-The oatmeal will start to release a whitish milky substance, which is great for applying onto the skin; you can rub it all over your baby’s skin.
-Allow baby to soak for a few minutes.
+Fill a piece of cheesecloth with rolled oats, and tie the cloth up to make a little bag.
+Add chamomile tea bags and rolled oats to the bath water, giving each of them a squeeze now and then to release their goodness.
+The oatmeal will release a whitish milky substance, which is excellent for applying to the skin; you can rub it all over your baby’s skin.
+Allow the baby to soak for a few minutes.
 This natural diaper rash remedy will leave your baby’s bum feeling and looking better in no time.